Matthews Winery

 Matthews Winery is a winery near Woodinville, Washington, USA.
 It specializes in wines using the Bordeaux grape varietals: Cabernet Sauvignon, Merlot, Cabernet Franc, and Petit Verdot.

-In 2016, the Matthews Claret made Wine Spectator's Top 100 List — as the 27th best wine in the world.
+In 2016, the Matthews Claret made Wine Spectator's Top 100 List as the 27th best wine in the world.

 History

-The winery was founded in 1993.
+The winery was founded in 1993 by Matthew Loso.
+Loso served as head winemaker and owner until 2008, when Cliff and Diane Otis acquired the winery.
+Alex Stewart has been the Head Winemaker at the winery since 2021.

 Wines

 Matthews makes two white wines — the Sauvignon Blanc and the Reserve Sauvignon Blanc.
 It also produces four separate Bordeaux-style red blends — the Claret, the Merlot, the Cabernet Sauvignon, and the Reserve Claret.